stashed/docs/docs/guides/latest/auto-backup/workload.md

 ---
-title: Default Backup Workload | Stash
+title: Auto Backup Workload | Stash
-description: An step by step guide on how to configure default backup for workloads.
+description: An step by step guide on how to configure automatic backup for workloads.
 menu:
   product_stash_0.8.3:
-    identifier: default-backup-workload
+    identifier: auto-backup-workload
-    name: Default Backup for Workloads
+    name: Auto Backup for Workloads
-    parent: default-backup
+    parent: auto-backup
     weight: 20
 product_name: stash
 menu_name: product_stash_0.8.3
 section_menu_id: guides
 ---

-# Default Backup for Workloads
+# Auto Backup for Workloads

-This tutorial will show you how to configure default backup for Kubernetes workloads.
+This tutorial will show you how to configure automatic backup for Kubernetes workloads.
 Here, we are going to show a demo on how we can backup Deployment, StatefulSet, and DaemonSet using a common template.

 ## Before You Begin